-☐ Using a caliper or similarly accurate measurement method (i.e., able to take accurate measurements within 0.04mm [0.0015"]), measure the distance from the shoulder of the outer face of the bearing cup to the ring gear mounting face (shown as 'A' in Figure 5.) and record this measurement as 'A'.
+☐ Using a caliper or similarly accurate measurement method (i.e., able to take accurate measurements within 0.04mm [0.0015"]), measure the distance from the shoulder of the outer face of the bearing cup to the ring gear mounting face (shown as 'A' in Figure 4.) and record this measurement as 'A'.

-NOTE : Be sure to measure using the bearing cup that originally came off of the right-hand side.
+Be sure to measure using the bearing cup that originally came off of the right-hand side.

-- Remove the bearings from the original carrier using an automotive bearing puller (e.g., ARB Bearing Puller #0770001).
-Inspect the bearings for wear or damage and replace if necessary. - Apply a thin film of high pressure grease to both bearing journals of the Air Locker to prevent seizing. - Using a bearing press or arbor press, press one of the bearing cones (supplied with the Air Locker kit) onto one bearing journal of the Air Locker (refer to Figure 6.) until the bearing seats firmly against the bearing journal shoulder. - NOTE : Do not add any shims between the bearings and the bearing seat.
+Remove the bearings from the original carrier using an automotive bearing puller (ARB #0770001).
+Inspect the bearings for wear or damage and replace if necessary.

+Apply a thin film of high pressure grease to both bearing journals of the Air Locker to prevent seizing.

+- Using a bearing press or arbor press, press one of the bearing cones onto one bearing journal of the Air Locker (refer to Figure 5.) until the bearing seats firmly against the bearing journal shoulder. - NOTE : Do not add any shims between the bearings and the bearing seat, even if they were present on the OE carrier.